B34MR/tooltime/README.md

 - WebApp: ./tooltime/configs/webapp.ini
 - Wireless: ./tooltime/configs/wireless.ini

-* A custom Tool configuration files can also be used and may contain any filename</i>
+* A custom Tool configuration files can also be used and may contain any filename
 ```
 **Alias Configuration files can be used customize your aliases and Bash prompt:**
 ```